argilla-io/argilla/docs/getting_started/concepts.rst

 Multi-label text classification record
 """"""""""""""""""""""""""""""""""""""

-Another similar task to Text Classification, but yet a bit different, is Multilabel Text Classification.
+Another similar task to Text Classification, but yet a bit different, is Multi-label Text Classification.
 Just one key difference: more than one label may be predicted.
-While in a regular Text Classification task we may decide that the tweet "I can't wait to travel to Egypts and visit the pyramids" fits into the hastag #Travel, which is accurate, in Multilabel Text Classification we can classify it as more than one hastag, like #Travel #History #Africa #Sightseeing #Desert.
+While in a regular Text Classification task we may decide that the tweet "I can't wait to travel to Egypts and visit the pyramids" fits into the hastag #Travel, which is accurate, in Multi-label Text Classification we can classify it as more than one hastag, like #Travel #History #Africa #Sightseeing #Desert.

 .. code-block:: python